Other Public Interest Fellowship Opportunities

 - A description of other scholarships, grants or awards that the applicant may be receiving during the summer and any course credit to be received for the summer

+AEF awards summer fellowships and grants each year to law students from around the nation.
 The primary purpose of the fellowships is to fund a student’s internship with a public interest organization that benefits either the metropolitan Washington, D.C. community-at-large and/or the Asian Pacific American community.
-Such organizations include governmental organizations and other non-profits serving the public interest.http://www.aefdc.org/
+Such organizations include governmental organizations and other non-profits serving the public interest.
+For all recipients of a fellowship, AEF requires that the internship be unpaid (except for nominal payment for such items as transportation), arranged by the student, and extend at least ten weeks or a total of 400 hours.http://aefdc.org/

 Any student at an accredited law school who is enrolled at least part-time, as determined by the school, who is in good standing, who is a candidate for a law degree, and who has not previously received a fellowship from AEF, is eligible to apply.